layilin/SP23-33852/_annotations/all_books.md

 [plant] 7.37 guava.
 Fruit from the small tree *Psidium guajava*, probably native to Central and South America but naturalized throughout the Caribbean by the eighteenth century.

 [plant] 7.37 guaiac.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
-In the eighteenth century, the guaiac tree also was known as lignum vitae (Latin for 'wood of life') becuase it was used to treat a variety of diseases, including syphilis and yaws.
+In the eighteenth century, the guaiac tree also was known as lignum vitae (Latin for 'wood of life') because it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 7.37n. diaphoretic.
 Having the property of inducing or promoting perspiration.

 7.37n worms.
-A parasite that breeds in the living human body and other animals.
+Grainger is referring to parasitic worms (helminths) that live in the digestive tracks of humans and other animals.
+There are many such parasites, including tapeworms and roundworms.
+Worms were a major health concern in the eighteenth century, producing physical effects such as malnutrition and anemia as well as cognitive problems.

 7.37n Acosta.
-José de Acosta (1539-1600), Jesuit theologian and missionary to the New World, chiefly known for his *Historia natural y moral de las Indias*, the earliest survey of the New World and its relation to the Old.
-His works, missionary and literary, mark the end of the period of the religious and scientific incorporation of the newly discovered lands into Western culture.
+José de Acosta (1539-1600), Jesuit theologian and missionary to South America, chiefly known for his *Historia natural y moral de las Indias*, the earliest survey of the Indies.

-7.37n cattle-mills.
-A mill powered by cattle.

 [plant] 8.44 shaddoc.
 A citrus fruit *Citrus maxima* also known as the pomelo or pummelo.
 Native to Southeast Asia and known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by a Captain Shaddock.